Profilerr

 Counter-Strike 2 (2023)

 Luckily for the old-time fans, Inferno was among the maps updated to run on the new Source 2 engine.
 The Church, bombsites, and buildings were all reworked, and considering further lightning changes in the update, the good old map looked almost unrecognizable.
+Therefore, it will be useful for players, especially young ones, to learn a few cs2 inferno tips to improve their knowledge and tactics of playing this map.
 Now, let’s check the evolution of the Inferno map in CS2 and its most significant differences from the its previous iterations:

 1. Railings have been removed on the T-side’s corner.
 This change provides a new speed and jump advantage to this spot.